Giants vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have won 38 of the 70 games they were favored on the moneyline this season (54.3%).
+- The Giants have a 38-33 record in games they were favored on the moneyline (winning 53.5% of those games).

-- San Francisco has gone 19-17 when playing as moneyline favorites with odds of -150 or shorter (52.8% winning percentage).
+- In games it has played as moneyline favorites with odds of -135 or shorter, San Francisco has a 29-21 record (winning 58% of its games).

-- The Giants have a 60% chance to win this game based on the moneyline's implied probability.
+- The Giants have a 57.4% chance to win this contest based on the moneyline's implied probability.

-- San Francisco has had an over/under set by oddsmakers 143 times, and have combined with opponents to go over the total in 62 of those games (62-76-5).
+- San Francisco has had an over/under set by bookmakers 144 times, and have combined with opponents to go over the total in 62 of those games (62-77-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!